top of page

 Kayaking also sparked a deep interest in the natural phenomena I now witnessed firsthand and on eye-level from the seat of my kayak: Waves, currents, and weather systems — which led me to pursue a Master’s in Oceanography at Bangor University.

-I’m deeply grateful to the sport and to the sea kayaking community—especially Nigel Dennis and Eric Stiller—for their guidance and inspiration, and to the many open-hearted people I met along the way.
+I’m deeply grateful to the sport and to the community of sea kayaking, especially to Nigel Dennis and Eric Stiller, and to all the open-hearted people I met along the way.

 The kayak is my passport.